Table of Contents

 - It is very, very expensive.
 Even if your insurance “covers” it, they are going to make you pay a lot more for it than your normal co-pay, expect to pay about 300 bucks a month with insurance and about 300 bucks a week without insurance.
 That’s not including the cost of your monthly doctor’s visit.
 Ouch!

 - It’s mildly addictive.
 I know, I said that it doesn’t have the same narcotic effects that other opiates have but it does have a calming and slightly…um…nostalgic opiate euphoric effects.
 This is my personal experience and others may be different but I got a little bit of a high from it.
-I have met others that have gotten really really hooked on it.
+I have met others that have gotten really, really hooked on it although I’m not sure why; there are more powerful narcotics that provide a much more intense narcotic effect than Suboxone.

 - You are substituting one drug for another and you have to ask yourself if you are getting closer to your goal by doing so.
 The clinical strategy with Suboxone is virtually the same as methadone which is essentially to “stabilize” and then “sustain” the patient until he or she is ready to get off of it.